Easy pineapple pork roast – tender, juicy meat and flavors galore! Plus – glaze ideas for a mouthwatering presentation.

 To store leftovers in the fridge, allow them to cool down and place in an airtight container.

 In the freezer the cooked roast will keep well for a couple of months provided that you wrap it tightly with foil and then place it in a freezer bag.

 Best Way To Reheat Leftovers

 If you have leftover pork roast we recommend the following way to reheat it in order to not dry it out.

-- Wrap any leftover pieces in aluminum foil and place the packet onto a baking sheet.
+- After taking it out of the refrigerator wrap the pork in aluminum foil and place the packet onto a baking sheet.

 - Place in a preheated 300 F oven for about 15 minutes.

 Other Recipes You Might Like